 How many people are affected by or at risk for spina bifida?

 Anyone can give birth to an infant with spina bifida.
-However, parents who already have had a child with spina bifida or another neural tube defect have a 4% increased risk of having a second child with spina bifida.
-Parents of two children with spina bifida have about a 10% chance of having another child with this condition.
-When one parent has spina bifida, there is about a 4% chance that his or her child also will have it.2
+However, parents who already have a child with spina bifida or another neural tube defect have an increased risk of having a second child with spina bifida.
+The chances increase even more when parents have more than one child with spina bifida.
+Also, one parent with a neural tube defect increases the chance that their child will have spina bifida.2

-Women who are obese, have poorly controlled diabetes, or take certain antiseizure medications are at greater risk of having a child with spina bifida.2,3
+Women who have obesity, poorly controlled diabetes, or low folate levels; or who take certain antiseizure medications are at greater risk of having a child with spina bifida.2,3

 Citations